In the forex market, there are two types of trader:

 - Bears – who sell because they think the market will go down

 The Bulls’ Power indicator shows the strength of the bulls.
 It was developed by Alexander Elder, who described it in his book “Trading for a Living”.
-If the indicator is above nought, the bulls are strong; if it is below nought, they are weak.
+If the indicator is above naught, the bulls are strong; if it is below naught, they are weak.
 The indicator is based on two premises:

 - The moving average of a price indicates where buyers and sellers agree

 - The highest price in a day is reached when buying pressures are strongest

 Therefore, the difference between the highest price in a day and the moving average shows how strong the bulls are; the bigger the gap, the more the bulls pushed up the price.

 It’s best to use Bulls’ Power along with another trend indicator, such as the moving average price.
 It’s a signal to sell when the following conditions are met:

 The sell signal is stronger if it follows a bearish divergence.

 The Bulls’ Power (BULL) indicator is the high price for the day (HIGH) minus the 13-day exponential moving average (EMA) price.

 BULLS = HIGH( price ) – EMA ( price, 13 )